Dinah Bons

 Interview: Paul Hofman

-Ambassador Dinah Bons is a woman with a very impressive resume.
-As an activist for the rights of sex workers and bi-cultural LGBT people, the Moluccan transwoman Dinah has made a name for herself in the pink world.
+Ambassador Dinah Bons is a woman with a CV that stands as a house.
+An activist for the rights of sex workers and bi-cultural LGBT people, among others, Moluccan trans woman Dinah has made a name for herself in the pink world.
 Her motto?
-“Do beautiful things for others and yourself.”
+"Do beautiful things for others and yourself."

 AGENDA

-Her agenda is filling up at high speed.
-In between journeys we speak to her in Amsterdam.
-She currently lives and works in Berlin as executive strategy director for policy organization Transgender Europe, a role that is made for her.
-She is also working as a chairperson for the bi-cultural foundation Trans United Netherlands.
-And if that is not enough, she is still politically active and works as a nurse.
+Her diary, meanwhile, fills with lightning power.
+In between her travels, we speak to her in Amsterdam.
+She currently lives and works in Berlin as executive director of strategy for policy organisation Transgender Europe.
+A position that suits her down to the ground.
+She also works as duo chair for the bi-cultural foundation Trans United Netherlands.
+And as if that were not enough, she is still politically active and works as a nurse.

-Her first reaction when chosen as a Pride Amsterdam ambassador was simple: “What an honor and joy for the trans community that I represent.”
-In this role, Dinah can really talk about this community to a wider audience.
-“This is also important to the political field.”
+Her initial reaction that she had been chosen as an ambassador of Pride Amsterdam could be explained in one way: "What an honour and joy for the trans community I represent."
+In this role, Dinah is well placed to tell about this commmunity to a wider audience.
+"Also to the political field, this is important."

 EUROPEAN